austintackaberry/100-days-of-code/log.md

 ### Day 36: August 27, 2017

 **Today's Progress**: Went to Oakland FCC meetup, but spent the whole time trying to fix my ubuntu slow boot issue.
 Continued learning about `this` and classes.
 I had an 'aha' moment when I realized the structures inside of the React Components were methods and not functions...all of a sudden `this` made a lot more sense in the React tutorial code.
 This made me realize that I should read YDKJS cover to cover before learning React.
 I also learned today that it is possible that my SSD is dying...to buy a new laptop or get a new SSD and learn how to install it...

+### Day 37: August 28, 2017

+**Today's Progress**: Continued learning `this` in YDKJS.
+Set up the babel transpiler, so that I can code along with YDKJS in ES6, and see the results on the browser.

+**Thoughts**: Learning `this` with YDKJS is taking a long time, but I know that going through YDKJS and following along with the example code will better prepare me in the long run.
+I am getting antsy...I want to get going on those FCC react apps.